isc-projects/bind9/doc/arm/rpz.inc.rst

 :iscman:`named` can subscribe to up to 64 Response Policy Zones, each of which encodes a separate policy rule set.
 Each rule is stored in a DNS resource record set (RRset) within the RPZ, and consists of a **trigger** and an **action**.
-There are four types of triggers and four types of actions.
+There are five types of triggers and six types of actions.

 A response policy rule in a DNS RPZ can be triggered as follows:

+- by the IP address of the client
 - by the query name
 - by an address which would be present in a truthful response
 - by the name or address of an authoritative name server responsible for